Social World Models

-To address these challenges, we propose the \textit{Structured Social Simulation Analysis Protocol} (\protocolname), a general-purpose structured formalism for representing social worlds.
-As shown in Figure~\ref{fig:intro}, \protocolname captures the state of the social world by structuring information extracted from diverse, lossy free-form narratives.
-Following recent generative social simulation systems \citep{zhou2024sotopia, hou2025societygenerativeagentssimulate, liang2025rlhsmitigatingmisalignmentrlhf,park2023generativeagentsinteractivesimulacra}, \protocolname outlines social agents' action, perspectives, and environment state at each timestep, reducing ambiguity from free-form text narratives (Figure \ref{fig:swm-sap}).
+To unlock effective SWMs, we introduce the Structured Social Simulation Analysis Protocol (\protocolname), a structured social world representation designed to bridge lossy narrative inputs and the rich representations needed for social reasoning.
+Specifically, \protocolname captures the state of the social world by structuring information extracted from diverse, lossy, and free-form narratives.
+Following recent generative social simulation systems \citep{zhou2024sotopia, hou2025societygenerativeagentssimulate, liang2025rlhsmitigatingmisalignmentrlhf,park2023generativeagentsinteractivesimulacra}, \protocolname outlines social agents' action, perspectives, and environment state at each timestep, reducing ambiguity from free-form text narratives.
 Inspired by reinforcement learning theories, \protocolname connects social reasoning with the rich literature on planning and embodied agents \citep{worldmodels2018david, beohar2022planningrlepisodicmemorybehavioral}.
-Designed to be minimal and flexible, this structured representation of the social world state enables seamless integration into LLM-powered generative social simulation systems and provides the foundation for constructing \textit{Social World Models} (SWMs)—i.e., models that predict social world states and agents' actions.
+Designed to be minimal and flexible, this structured representation of the social world state enables seamless integration into LLM-powered generative social simulation systems.